 Does the bible really say homosexuality (and other LGBTQ lifestyles) is sin?
 This question is on a lot of people’s minds today.
 What people are really wanting to know is, can I be LGBTQ and still enjoy a relationship with God?
-What does the bible say?
+What does the Bible say?
 There is a short answer and a long answer.
 The short answer, while accurate, often leaves the wrong impression with people seriously looking for spiritual answers to these issues.
 The long answer, on the other hand, can be equally as misleading.
-So, if you are really serious about this issue and want a biblical answer then I encourage you to invest a few minutes in the post.
+So, if you are really serious about this issue and want a Biblical answer I encourage you to invest a few minutes in this post.
 I think you will hear some things you might not have heard before.

 There is no simple answer because the issue of salvation isn’t really wrapped up in what we do, but what we believe – or more accurate – who we believe in.
 So let’s walk through a few questions and short answers, then we will get to the long answer, which will make the other short answers make sense.